Improving higher education in prisons

 By bringing previously unheard voices of justice-impacted individuals into college and high school classrooms, into our libraries, and into public discourse, we are promoting learning and dialogue.

-Our American Prison Newspapers: 1880-2020 project, led by our Reveal Digital team, is digitizing hundreds of newspapers published in US prisons over the past 200 years and making them openly accessible online.
-The resulting collection will be preserved by our Portico team, which manages the long-term preservation of digital content at scale, including significant historical newspaper collections.
-We are also adding a Fellow to our Reveal Digital team to produce supporting materials for teaching with this primary source collection, and a new JSTOR Daily editor will also commission articles designed to highlight individual newspapers and improve our collective understanding of mass incarceration.
+Our American Prison Newspapers: 1880-2020 project, led by our Reveal Digital team, has digitized hundreds of newspapers published in US prisons over the past 200 years and made them openly accessible online.
+The resulting collection is being preserved by our Portico team, which manages the long-term preservation of digital content at scale, including significant historical newspaper collections.
+Through the work of our Reveal Digital fellow, we’ve produced supporting materials for teaching with this primary source collection and a JSTOR Daily editor commissioned articles designed to highlight individual newspapers and improve our collective understanding of mass incarceration.

 Read related stories on JSTOR Daily